 Cancer survivorship has gotten a great deal of media attention in recent years, but how much do you really know about survivorship?

-The terms “survivor” and “survivorship” have different meanings for different people.
-One widely used definition of a survivor is any person who has been diagnosed with cancer, whether or not he or she has completed treatment.
-Other definitions limit survivors to those who have completed initial therapy and are in remission, while others include the loved ones of a person with cancer as a survivor (if you’ve been a caregiver, you know this is fitting!).
+The terms "survivor" and "survivorship" have different meanings for different people.
+One widely used definition of a survivor is any person who has been diagnosed with cancer, whether or not they have completed treatment.
+Other definitions limit survivors to those who have completed treatment and are in remission.
+Some organizations also describe the loved ones of a person with cancer as a survivor (if you’ve been a caregiver, you know this is fitting!).
 Cancer survivorship is most often defined as the process of living with, through, and beyond cancer.
 The following facts may help you better understand the state of cancer survivorship today – it is a growing field of people and research, but more needs to be done!

 - This has increased from a mere 3 million in 1971.
 The increase may be attributed to improved detection methods and treatments.